MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 Automated Reports & Dashboards
 ```
 This structure allows the Excel file to function as a lightweight reporting system combining data aggregation, automated calculations and analytical reporting.
+Additionally, the file contains several sheets with simple pivot tables used for quick situational analysis depending on the current needs of the analyst and stakeholders.

 ## **REPORT 1️⃣**